An introduction to Dexcom CGM

 About the transmitter.

 The transmitter clips into place inside a plastic sensor pod that’s attached to the adhesive and sensor.
-It sends your sensor-measured glucose readings to your Dexcom receiver, compatible smart device (with Dexcom G5 Mobile) or insulin pump (Dexcom G4 PLATINUM only).
+It sends your sensor-measured glucose readings to your Dexcom receiver or compatible smart device (with Dexcom G5 Mobile).

 Find out more about the Dexcom G5 Mobile System and consult with your healthcare professional to see if this system is right for you.